-Don't put too much stock in the rumors that "Gone With the Wind" is being peddled for a radio serial, at an asking price of a million dollars.
+Don't put too much stock in the rumors that "Gone With the Wind" is being peddled for a radio serial, at an asking price of a million dollars. an asking price of a million dollars.
 The people who made the movie would have to be consulted too, and they don't think letting the public listen free to the story of Scarlett O'Hara would be good for boxoffice figures.
-So if "Gone With the Wind" ever reaches the air at all, it will probably be after the picture has been seen everywhere.
+So if "Gone With the Wind" ever reaches the air at all, it will probably be after the picture has been everywhere. seen everywhere.

-Wedding bells are in the offing for Donna Damerel (Marge of Myrt and By DAN SENSENEY
+Wedding bells are in the offing for Donna Damerel (Marge of Myrt and

-Marge) and Peter Fick, famed swimmer-if the diamond he gave her for a Valentine's Day present is any indication.
+Marge) and Peter Fick, famed swimmer-if the diamond he gave her for a Valentine's Day present is any indi-